ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

 3. Ensure that you have access to all the necessary VPNs (Virtual Private Networks) in the {{site.data.keyword.slportal_full}}.
 In this example, it would be `10.131.7.xx` and `10.131.9.xxx`.
 4. Sign in the VPN for your data center.
 5. Click **vCenter** to access the vSphere Web Client.
-6. Right-click on a host and deploy an `.ovf` file.
+6. Right-click a host and deploy an `.ovf` file.